 I will be studying these interactions within photosynthetic microbial fuel cells.
 Ultimately, my aim is to apply the knowledge of these interactions towards improving the efficiency of devices such as photosynthetic microbial fuel cells for applications such as the generation of electricity, bioremediation, or the production of biofuels.

-Oonagh Bodin (PhD)
+Oonagh Bodin (PhD Student)

 Microbes present in our gastrointestinal tract have key roles in the development and maintenance of our immune system and gut motility.
 Alterations to these microbes can bring about diseased states such as irritable and inflammatory bowel disorders.